Mahler 5 as you’ve never heard it

 And Claudio Abbado in 2004:

-For S-S-Simon conducting the opening of the 2nd movement, click here; and for a creative use of the Adagietto, here, and for my own irreverent vision of a swing-band version, here.
+For S-S-Simon conducting the opening of the 2nd movement, click here; for a creative use of the Adagietto, here, and for my own irreverent vision of a swing-band version, here.
 For a piano roll of Mahler himself playing the 1st movement, see here.